Ildar-Daminov/Demand-response-coupled-with-DTR-of-transformers/README.md

 * time_test_result_5.mat - precalulated results of time tests (of solving  the nonlinear problem via fmincon)
 * time_test_result_linear.mat - precalulated results of time tests (of solving the linearized problem via linprog)

-** energy shifting mode = SOC at the beginnnig =50 % & SOC at the end 50%; energy shedding mode = SOC at the beginnnig =100 % & SOC at the end 0%
+** energy shifting mode: SOC at the beginnnig =50 % & SOC at the end 50%; energy shedding mode: SOC at the beginnnig =100 % & SOC at the end 0%

 ## How to cite this article